-Report: Roger Goodell to Fine Jerry Jones 'Millions' over Public Criticism
+Report: Roger Goodell Asks Jerry Jones for Reimbursement over Public Criticism

-Report: Roger Goodell to Fine Jerry Jones 'Millions' over Public CriticismFebruary 26, 2018
+Report: Roger Goodell Asks Jerry Jones for Reimbursement over Public CriticismFebruary 26, 2018

-NFL Commissioner Roger Goodell is prepared to fine Dallas Cowboys owner Jerry Jones "millions of dollars" in part after Jones attempted to thwart Goodell's contract extension negotiations, the New York Times' Ken Belson reported Monday.
+NFL Commissioner Roger Goodell is prepared to take millions of dollars from Dallas Cowboys owner Jerry due to Jones' attempt to thwart Goodell's contract extension negotiations.

-Mark Maske of the Washington Post reported Jones "is expected to be fined more than $2 million by the NFL for conduct detrimental to the league."
+According to Ian Rapoport of the NFL Network, "it's a reimbursement of costs incurred by member clubs," and he added Goodell made this decision after speaking with owners, and the amount will be over $2 million.

+The New York Times' Ken Belson had originally reported it was a fine.

 According to Belson, Goodell also took issue with Jones publicly advocating for Cowboys running back Ezekiel Elliott to avoid a suspension after the league had investigated domestic violence claims against him.